MicrosoftDocs/xamarin-docs/docs/essentials/share.md

 ---
 title: "Xamarin.Essentials: Share"
-description: "The Share class in Xamarin.Essentials enables an application to share data such as text, files and web links to other applications on the device." ms.assetid: B7B01D55-0129-4C87-B515-89F8F4E94665
+description: "The Share class in Xamarin.Essentials enables an application to share data such as text, files, and web links to other applications on the device." ms.assetid: B7B01D55-0129-4C87-B515-89F8F4E94665
 author: jamesmontemagno
 ms.author: jamont